krr-up/benchmark-tool-guide/General-guide.md

 ```
 $ ./bgen path/to/runscript.xml
 ```
 where runscript.xml is the runscript that you want to use.
 This will create a folder structure using the values given in the script.
+To start running the bencharmk, navigate 3 folders down to the folder with the name of the machine.
+There should be either a python or bash file named "start" with the appropriate extension.
+Execute this file to run the benchmarks.

 ## Evaluating